tsavina/openvino/docs/articles_en/openvino_workflow/LLM_inference_native_API.rst

 * `llama2.openvino <https://github.com/OpenVINO-dev-contest/llama2.openvino>`__
 * `LLM optimization by custom operation embedding for OpenVINO <https://github.com/luo-cheng2021/ov.cpu.llm.experimental>`__
 * `C++ Implementation of Stable Diffusion <https://github.com/yangsu2022/OV_SD_CPP>`__

-Inference can also be run on LLMs using the native OpenVINO API.
-To perform inference, models must be first converted to OpenVINO IR.

 An inference pipeline for a text generation LLM is set up in the following stages: